dafanghe/DeepSceneTextReader/README.md

 # DeepSceneTextReader
-This is a c++ project deploy a deep scene text reading.
+This is a c++ project deploying a deep scene text reading.
 It reads text from natural scene images.

 # Prerequsites